osposweb/osposweb.github.io/Getting-Started-installations.md

 4. **Connecting**: Now click the Create button to create your droplet.
 When your droplet has been created, you'll receive an email from DigitalOcean.
 This will have the information to log in.
 You now have the information needed to log in to your server.
 If you have Mac or Linux, you can use the built-in terminal program SSH as `ssh root@<digitalocean's-ip>`.

-5. **Install** software, apache and mysql/mariadb are already, need enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php7.0-intl php7.0-openssl php7.0-bcmath php7.0-curl` Type "Y" when it asks if you want to continue.
+5. **Install** software, apache and mysql/mariadb are already, need enable the mod-rewrite module by `a2enmod rewrite` then PHP modules by `apt-get install php-intl php-openssl php-bcmath php-curl` Type "Y" when it asks if you want to continue.
 Finally restart service by `service apache2 restart`

 6. **Download** Retrieve a prebuilt version of OSPOS using the latest release.
 Execute in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.3.0/opensourcepos.20190929181753.3.3.0.0b9a76.zip -O osposlastedstable.zip` to later move to the htdoc directory.